Embankment dam: Earth-fill dams

 Earth-fill dams, also called earthen dams, rolled-earth dams or earth dams, are constructed as a simple embankment of well-compacted earth.
 A homogeneous rolled-earth dam is entirely constructed of one type of material but may contain a drain layer to collect seep water.
 A zoned-earth dam has distinct parts or zones of dissimilar material, typically a shell of locally plentiful material with a watertight clay core.
 Modern zoned-earth embankments employ filter and drain zones to collect and remove seep water and preserve the integrity of the downstream shell zone.
 An outdated method of zoned earth dam construction used a hydraulic fill to produce a watertight core.
 Rolled-earth dams may also employ a watertight facing or core in the manner of a rock-fill dam.
 The frozen-core dam is a temporary earth dam occasionally used in high latitudes by circulating a coolant through pipes inside the dam to maintain a watertight region of permafrost within it.

-Tarbela Dam is a large dam on the Indus River in Pakistan, about 50 km northwest of Islamabad.
-Its height of 485 ft above the river bed and 95 sqmi reservoir make it the largest earth-filled dam in the world.
-The principal element of the project is an embankment 9000 ft long with a maximum height of 465 ft.
-The dam used approximately 200 million cubic yards (152.8 million cu. meters) of fill, which makes it one of the largest man-made structures in the world.

 Because earthen dams can be constructed from local materials, they can be cost-effective in regions where the cost of producing or bringing in concrete would be prohibitive.
+Tarbela Dam, one of the largest man-made structures in the world, is a large earthen-fill dam on the Indus River in Pakistan, about 50 km northwest of Islamabad.